-|Alan Crane joined Polaris Partners in 2002 as an Entrepreneur Partner.
+Alan joined Polaris Partners in 2002 and serves as an entrepreneur partner.
 In this role, he focuses on building and investing in healthcare companies.

 He has served in operating roles (as founder, CEO and/or Chairman) in building nine Polaris companies.
 Alan most recently co-founded Seismic Therapeutic, which uses machine learning to accelerate next generation immunology therapies, and Dyno Therapeutics, which uses machine learning to design better viruses for delivery of gene therapies.
 Prior to Dyno, Alan founded Pandion Therapeutics to focus on tissue-specific immunomodulation for autoimmune disorders and transplantation.
 In four years from the Polaris seed funding, Pandion became a clinical-stage, public company and was acquired by Merck for $1.85B.
 Previously, Alan was president and CEO of Momenta Pharmaceuticals.
 He joined Momenta as the fifth employee and built it into a public company, creating an advanced and diversified pipeline.
 Momenta was acquired by J&J for $6.5B.

 Alan’s past portfolio companies have collectively been involved in 12 IPOs and M&A exits.
 His current and past portfolio includes: Momenta Pharmaceuticals (acquired by J&J), Pandion Therapeutics (acquired by Merck), Visterra (acquired by Otsuka), Seismic Therapeutic, Dyno Therapeutics, KSQ Therapeutics, Sirtris Pharmaceuticals (acquired by GSK), Adnexus Therapeutics (acquired by BMS), Ocular Therapeutix, T2 Biosystems, Arsia Therapeutics (acquired by Eagle Pharmaceuticals), and Navitor Pharmaceuticals.